withastro/docs/src/pages/en/core-concepts/astro-pages.md

 Built filenames and extensions are based on the source file's name, ex: `src/pages/data.json.ts` will be built to match the `/data.json` route in your final build.

+In SSR (server-side rendering) the extension does not matter and can be omitted, because no files are generated at build time.

 ```js
 // Example: src/pages/builtwith.json.ts
 // Outputs: /builtwith.json